How can I help a foster child with trauma?

 A Guide to Complex Trauma in Children

 Download the FCA’s guide to Complex Trauma in Children.
-Find out more about what trauma is and the different types.
+Get deeper insight and advice into understanding complex trauma in children.